dspeyer/dspeyer.github.io/magic.md

 ### Spell Slots

 A shaman’s highest rating spell slot is his knowledge(religion) modifier.
 He has one slot at this rating, 2 at the next highest, 3 next, etc to a maximum of his wisdom modifier.
-For example, a shaman with 6 ranks and a wisdom modifier of +3 would have 3,3,3,3,2,1 spell slots.
+For example, a shaman with +6 knowledge(religion) and a wisdom modifier of +3 would have 3,3,3,3,2,1 spell slots.
 A shaman without a positive wisdom modifier has one slot at each rating.
 Temporary changes to wisdom do not affect spell slots, but long term (day or longer) do, starting when the slots are refreshed.

 A shaman refreshes slots by making mental contact with his patron.
 This may be done once a day, at a symbolically appropriate hour (usually dawn) and takes ten minutes.